IkromovOtabek/IkromovOtabek/README.md

 - 👋 Hi, I’m @IkromovOtabek
 - 👀 I’m interested in IT programming
-- 🌱 I’m currently learning Flutter and Python
+- 🌱 I’m currently learning Python Django and Python
-- 💞️ I’m looking to collaborate on intermediate Python and Flutter
+- 💞️ I’m looking to collaborate on intermediate Python and Python Django
 - 📫 How to reach me otabekikromov32@gmail.com
 - 😄 Pronouns:
 - ⚡ Fun fact: I'm study at Daegu University Republic of Korea.